ligolang/ligo-mirror/vendors/LexerLib/README.md

 syntax tree.
 Lexical units include tokens, but also markup (whitespace, comments) and preprocessing directives that were generated by the preprocessor, like linemarkers after file inclusions.
+See the section on
-(Other directives passing through the preprocessor would mean they are invalid, as the preprocessor does not raise an error in that case.)
+[the Unit interface](#the-unit-interface).
+(Other directives coming into the preprocessor would mean they are invalid, as the preprocessor does not raise an error in that case.)

 Type `State.config` gathers information about the input, about what to do, about how to display error messages, and how to print tokens: